Bracket Order

 A buy order is accompanied by two sell orders:

-- The take-profit is a sell limit order placed above the buy price, where you aim to sell the shares for a profit if the price rises.
+- The take-profit is a sell limit order placed above the buy price.
+It aims to sell the shares for a gain if the price rises.

-- The stop-loss is a sell stop order placed below the buy price, to sell the shares if the price drops, minimizing your loss.
+- The stop-loss is a sell stop order placed below the buy price.

 Sell Order